In-Person Individual Therapy in Los Angeles

 I’m fine.
 I’ll figure this out.

 Many people are remarkably resilient.
 You may very well be able to get through this on your own, and many of our clients have spent years doing exactly that.
+Surviving, adapting, and pushing through are often skills learned out of necessity, and they deserve respect.

-Individual therapy at Kindman & Co. is a place to heal in relationship.
-Together, we’ll work to understand what your distress is communicating, process big feelings, and strengthen your ability to advocate for your needs so pain doesn’t have to be your “normal”.
+Together, we work to understand what your distress is communicating, process big feelings with more steadiness, and strengthen your ability to advocate for your needs so pain doesn’t have to become your “normal.”

-You can build a satisfying, meaningful life, and you don’t have to do it alone.
+You can build a satisfying, meaningful life.
+And you don’t have to do it alone.

 Individual Therapy FAQs